 We expect our students to be competent in Microsoft word processing; Internet searches and use; and sending, receiving, and saving emails and attachments.
 It is desirable to know PowerPoint for slide presentations, software for reference management, and Excel for spreadsheet work.
 To minimize problems, you should also install anti-virus software and update it periodically.
 You will receive an introduction to Blackboard and a program to manage references during your orientation to the program.

 What is required of foreign students?

 English Proficiency Certification – Any international applicant whose native language is English must provide a document identifying their country and noting that the native language is English.
-Any applicant whose native language is not English and who does not have a bachelor’s or master’s degree from a regionally accredited U.S. institution is required to submit a minimum score of 550 (or 213 on computer-based scoring or 80-at least 20 on each section is required on internet-based scoring) on the Test of English as a Foreign Language (TOEFL).
+Any applicant whose native language is not English and who does not have a bachelor’s or master’s degree from a regionally accredited U.S. institution is required to submit a minimum total score of 80 (20 on each section is required) on the Test of English as a Foreign Language (TOEFL).
 The test must have been taken within two (2) years immediately preceding the requested semester of admission.
 (Departments have the prerogative of setting higher score requirements.)
 Arrangements to take the TOEFL may be made by writing directly to TOEFL, The Educational Testing Service, P. O. Box 592, Princeton, New Jersey 08540.
 The student should request this organization mail his/her TOEFL score to institution code #R6901.
 It should be used on registration papers from the Educational Testing Service.
 For all international applicants, official test results of the TOEFL score and the GRE score must be sent directly to UAMS by the Educational Testing Service.
 A photocopy of the scores sent to the student, who in turn forwards the scores to UAMS, is not sufficient.
 No action will be taken on an application containing a photocopied test score.